YatoAki/Google-Search-Clone/README.md

-Here is the demonstration of how it is working :
+Here is the demonstration of how it works :
 <a href="https://www.youtube.com/watch?v=JnTssVgWuYA&ab_channel=YatoAki"> Go to youtube </a>